Church Yard Farm, Debatch Airfield, Ipswitch, Suffolk

 Debach is a typical War Time Airfield, in that I mean that the technical and domestic sites are built from prefab buildings and are scattered away in multiple locations away from the runways.

 Debach in being used for PoWs was typical of a number of other airfields in that one or more of the scattered domestic sites was converted to be used as a PoW Camp.
 In talking to the museum staff, reenactors and reading the various articles and information posters at the visitor centre and at one of the dispersed sites it is evident that the Main PoW Camp was at the Thistleton Hall location.
-This site is now a small woodland a few hundred metres from the Control Tower.

 Camera and Images of the site of former PoW Camp 273 Debach Airfield